-If you have a standard exercise pool with a strap system continue to lay standard planks until you reach the lower skimmer plank.
-This is the second to last layer on the filtration wall.
-The recess cut out to accept the skimmer must be on the inside of the pool.
+The lower skimmer plank; This is the second to last layer on the skimmer wall.
+The recess cut out to accept the skimmer, must be on the inside of the pool

-Place the skimmer into the bottom skimmer plank so it is ready to accept the upper skimmer plank.
+Place the skimmer/skimmers into the bottom skimmer plank so they are ready to accept the upper skimmer plank.

-When you are ready, carefully place the upper skimmer plank over the skimmer.
-This is one of the top full planks.
+When you are ready, carefully place the upper skimmer plank over the skimmer/skimmers.

 Once you have located the notches and the tongue and groove between the planks, close it together by hitting it firmly with a mallet.
-Continue laying the rest of the top full planks.

-Once the boards are closed together, using a spirit level on top of the skimmer, drill four holes 4mm diameter in the corners of the skimmer.
+Once the boards are closed together, using a spirit level on top of the skimmer, drill four holes 4mm diameter in the corners of the skimmer/skimmers.